 Freezing Note: Any leftovers can easily be frozen.
 Place each patty between parchment paper and store in an airtight container in the freezer.
-To reheat, cook in a pan over medium heat or in the oven at 400º.
-Heat for 15-20 min, flipping half-way.
+To reheat, cook the patty in a pan over medium heat until heated.
+Or bake the patty in the oven at 400º for 15-20 min.
+Flip half-way through.

 Nutrition Information:Yield: 8 burgers Serving Size: 1 burger

 Amount Per Serving: Calories: 138Total Fat: 5gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 4gCholesterol: 0mgSodium: 86mgCarbohydrates: 21gFiber: 5gSugar: 4gProtein: 5g

 **Nutritional info is provided as an estimate based on the ingredients I used and for convenience and as a courtesy only.**